OpenRTMFP/ArcusNode/README.md

 ArcusNode RTMFP Service running at port 1935
 </pre>
 1935 is the default port for RTMFP communication.

+#### Cygwin
+If you run intro problems building node on Cygwin, checkout [the node wiki](https://github.com/joyent/node/wiki/Building-node.js-on-Cygwin-(Windows)).
+If you consider using rebase, use both _./rebaseall_ and _./perlrebase_.

 ## Usage
 As you can see in the service.js, it is very easy to use ArcusNode in your own project.